m90/seeThru/README.md

 **[Video listening to external JS calls][4]**<br>
 **[Video playing on hover][26]**<br>

+##Feature testing##
+I'm having a hard time finding a proper feature test for a browser's ability to use `<video>` as a source for `<canvas>` (so I could include it into the library), but for anyone interested I did find a hacky and sometimes unreliable **[test][27]** that is at least working on iOS (so one main pitfall is gone at least).
+If anyone does know of a proper way to test this, do not hesitate to tell me.

+If you do need bullet-proof results you might need to rely on UA sniffing though.

 ##Too much jQuery?##
 If you do not want to use jQuery, but still think transparent video is nice, here's **[a gist][13]** showing how the basic principle works.